 Moreover, you should make an effort to drink more whenever you’re exercising.
 Along with food, water is the fuel that powers your workouts.
 When you sweat, realistically you’re losing water, which means you have to replenish it as you go.
 You should aim to drink one or two cups of water before you exercise, and sip about a half to one cup of water every 15 minutes while you’re working out.
 If you’re sweating a lot, or you’re in the hot sun, you might need more.
 Just listen to your body.

 Realistically, we don’t want you to keep obsessing over how many glasses of water you’re drinking.
 It’s helpful to be mindful but try not to obsess over it, just sip on some water throughout the day.
-If you’d like, keep a refillable water bottle with you all day so you can constantly sip whenever you want.
+Drinking filtered water is a great option to make sure you are ingesting clean and fresh water.
+You can get filtered water in your entire household if you use a whole house water filter.
+If you’d like, keep a refillable water bottle with you all day, so you can constantly sip whenever you want.

 Vegan versus omnivore.
 Which is healthier?